An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Numerical examples

 In this experiment, we tested our Laplace-Beltrami solver on a non-smooth surface with right-hand sides that are irregular at surface edges.
 We set the surface~$\Gamma$ to be a square toroid: the surface resulting from revolving a unit square about the $z$-axis.
 Some care must be taken when discretizing this surface because of the geometric singularities.
 It is necessary to ensure that panel boundaries in our discretization of the generating curve coincided with the surface edges, as the coefficient functions in \eqref{eq:F_LB_ODEs} are singular at the edges of $\Gamma$.
 The coarsest possible discretization thus had one panel per face.
 In order to resolve the singularity in the right-hand side, we dyadically refined this coarse discretization into the edge where $f$ is singular.
 We denote the width of the finest panel as $h_{\text{final}}$ and study how the errors depend on it.
 In the $\theta$-direction, our surface and right hand sides were smooth, so we simply set $N_\theta=10$.

 In this example, we are not able to generate an exact solution and right-hand side through the same method as we used in the smooth surface case, as the restriction of a smooth function to our surface would not have been in~$C^1(\Gamma)$.
-Instead, we specify that the true solution satisfies
+Instead, we generate them using \chebfun.
+Specifically, we specify that the true solution satisfies

-We then use \chebfun's anti-differentiation routine to compute~$u$ and~$\partial_s u$, and then set $f =\LB u$ in $\theta$-Fourier space.
-Specifically, for each Fourier mode~$n$, we perform the following calculations:
+where~$\Theta$ and~$S$ are specified functions.
+This allows us to use \chebfun's anti-differentiation routine to compute~$u,\partial_s u$, and $f =\LB u$ in $\theta$-Fourier space.
+We note that this is different than our methodology in Section~\ref{sec:Comp_fcts}, where we instead specified the form of $f$ and used \chebfun~to solve the ODE for~$u$.
+We choose to use anti-differentiation here as it becomes trivial to ensure that $u$ is mean-zero on~$\Gamma$.
+Furthermore, this scheme does not require us to solve a singular ODE in order to compute the reference solution.